salernolabs/rescuegroups/doc/request/IntakesStrayDropoffs/readme.md

 #### ::setIntakesStraydropoffFoundState

-Sets intakesStraydropoffFoundState field with a value of type province.
+Sets intakesStraydropoffFoundState field with a value of type string.

-    $query->setIntakesStraydropoffFoundState(province);
+    $query->setIntakesStraydropoffFoundState(string);

 #### ::setIntakesStraydropoffFoundPostalcode